ABC Weekend TV: Studios

 ABC operated three production sites and had a further sales office.
 The main production facilities were the former Warner Studios in Teddington, Middlesex.
 Although this was outside its contract area, ABC wanted a London base, as many performers could not venture outside of the capital to record programmes because they were often committed to runs of theatre plays in the West End.
 Upon the merger with Rediffusion, this site became the main production base for the new company Thames Television.

 In the Midlands, ABC formed a joint venture with Midlands weekday licensee ATV to oversee the running of a production and transmission facility to be used by both.
 Alpha Television purchased a former cinema in Aston, near Birmingham, and extended it by the construction of additional studios and office space; the site was known as the Alpha Studios.

 ABC operated a northern studio centre in Manchester and a sales office based in Television House in the city centre.
 The production facility was converted from a former Capitol cinema in Didsbury.
 ABC vacated both premises during 1968.
 ABC also made some entertainment shows such as Blackpool Night Out and The Blackpool Show at the ABC Theatre in Blackpool (owned by ABC-TV's sister company ABC Cinemas).
-For its pre-filmed series, such as The Avengers (from 1965), ABC used its parent company's Associated British Elstree Studios.
+For its pre-filmed series, such as The Avengers (from 1965), ABC used its parent company's Associated British Elstree Studios, having previously made earlier series at Teddington Studios.